Getting The Balance Right

 Foods from the two biggest groups should be eaten most often, foods in the next two biggest groups should be eaten in moderation and foods from the smallest group should be eaten least often.

-The guide is shaped like a dinner plate to make it easy to understand and interpret.
+The guide's main image is divided to make it easy to understand and interpret.
 But it is not necessary to achieve this balance at every meal; balance should be achieved over a day or even a week.
 The amount of food you need to eat depends on how much energy you need.
 This depends on how old you are, whether you are a girl or a boy and how active you are.
 Some foods are a bit trickier to put into a food group; they may fit into two or three.
 Take pizza for example, it has a dough base with toppings.
 The dough base counts as a starchy food.
 The topping may contain dairy food (cheese) and vegetables (tomoatoes, mushrooms, pepper) as well as meat or fish (pepperoni, tuna, ham).
 To achieve a better balance a home-made pizza could be made with a reduced fat cheese or less cheese and more tomato sauce and other vegetables.
 Including a side salad with the pizza would increase the amount of vegetables eaten, and fruit could be eaten to complete the meal.